 It is helpful if the coach has personal experience and success in harnessing the mind to achieve success and overcome difficulties.
 Physical challenges are a great way to challenge ourselves and grow.
 Furthermore, to test the powers of the mind and build mental toughness.
 When I was competing in ultra-distance sport, I practiced techniques that back then were unusual.
 However, today they are common techniques used by athletes daily.
 And are all backed by science.
 Techniques such as mental rehearsal, visualisation, guided imagery, intentional thought and state management.

 One of my most significant life experiences occurred after a strange health problem resulted in having to stop my sport completely.
 Despite going to some top health professionals, no-one could tell me what was wrong.
 This drove me to find answers elsewhere.
-I became fascinated and fixated with alternative personal development and healing modalities, many of which involved how our minds work and human behaviour.
-I discovered the power of our hidden patterns, how our limiting beliefs still influence our lives years later, and how our repeated habits of thought can negatively affect our health.
-The power of the unseen, and the force of our energy.
+I became fascinated and fixated with alternative personal development and healing modalities, many of which involved how our minds work and how we humans behave.
+I discovered the power of hidden patterns and the unseen pull of our limiting beliefs which are still influencing our lives years later.
+Furthermore, how our repeated habits of thought can negatively affect our health.
+Finally, the power of the unseen, hidden programs and the force of our energy.
 One of my major lessons occurred when studying NLP, Neurolinguistic Programming and was the catalyst for establishing my practice Mindset for Success.

 In conclusion, Mindset Coaches are skilled at working with individuals to bring out the best in themselves.
 Moreover, to help them rewire their brains, understand themselves deeper and to create better habits.
 Making it easy for positive changes and new results to occur.